So What If They Are ‘Devil Worshippers’?

 As I was trying to pull through, I started to look for the religious grounds along which ISIS justified Sabi.
 But ISIS remained silent for a period of two months, with the exception of individual tweets by its affiliated Twitter accounts.
 It was in mid-October that ISIS responded in a detailed article in Dabiq.
 Translating Sabi into slavery, ISIS was looking for re-establishing slavery as an institution.
 Acknowledging the discontinuity in slavery as a practice, ISIS sought its revival following its proclaim of religious legitimacy as a caliphate.

-Slavery was put within the framework of an apocalyptic narrative that identified it as prerequisite for the Hour.
+Slavery was put within the framework of an apocalyptic narrative that identified it as a prerequisite for the Hour.
 According to ISIS, Yezidis were defined as infidel ‘devil worshippers’ whose women should be enslaved according to the Shariah.
 A misrepresentation that did not start with ISIS.
 It, in fact, predated ISIS by decades if not centuries.

 When I was a young kid, I often heard about the mysterious people who lived on a far mountain in the north, worshipping Satan.
 I didn’t know back then that they were the Yezidis.
 Saddam Hussein and the Baathist’s oppression of them was in no small part accountable not just for the misrepresentation, but for our ignorance about who truly they were.